tasnu754/course-management-api/README.md

 # **Course Management API**

-A comprehensive RESTful API for managing courses, user authentication, and course purchases built with Node.js, Express.js, and MongoDB.
+A comprehensive RESTful API for managing courses, user authentication, and course purchases built with Node.js, Express.js, and MongoDB (Mongoose).

 ## **Features**